25 Hidden Costs of Owning a Home I’ve Seen as a Real Estate Investor

 Homeowners insurance is mandatory for most mortgages, providing protection against damages caused by fires, storms, theft, and more.
 Annual premiums vary widely, usually falling between $1,200 and $3,000 or more, based on the home’s location, age, and condition.

-Homes in areas prone to natural disasters, such as floods or earthquakes, may require additional coverage, raising the total cost even higher.
-To lower premiums, you can shop around for better rates, bundle policies with your auto insurance, or install safety features like alarm systems.
+To lower homeowners insurance premiums, you can shop around for better rates, bundle policies with your auto insurance, or install safety features like alarm systems.

 Raising your deductible can also lower monthly costs, but make sure you’re financially prepared to cover repairs if needed.